-This document provides public health information on how members of the general public can safely use cloth face coverings when they need to leave their home for a short period of time to obtain essential goods or services.
-Members of the general public should use a clean face covering anytime they will be in contact with other people who are not household members in public or private spaces.
-It is important to note that face coverings are not a substitute for always practicing physical distancing and frequent handwashing.
+This document provides public health information for members of the general public who choose to use cloth face coverings when they need to leave their home for a short period of time to obtain essential goods or services.
+It is not an order or recommendation that cloth face coverings be worn by the general public.
+And it is not a substitute for existing guidance about social (physical) distancing and frequent handwashing.

-Our best community and individual defense against COVID-19 is to wash our hands frequently, avoid touching our eyes, nose and mouth with unwashed hands, avoid being around sick people and practicing physical distancing, especially by staying at home.
-Face coverings are not a replacement for these evidence-based strategies for slowing the spread of disease; they are just an additional tool that can protect others from possible exposure to respiratory droplets that may come from our mouth when we talk, sneeze or cough.
+Our best community and individual defense against COVID-19 is washing our hands frequently, avoiding touching our eyes, nose, and mouth with unwashed hands, avoiding being around sick people and practicing physical distancing, especially by staying at home.
+Face coverings are not a replacement for these other evidence-based measures; they are just an additional tool that may be used to protect us from exposure to COVID-19 when used properly.